Kamga-Roland/MWOUANTCHEU_KAMGA_ROLAND-Olydis-concours-dev/README.md

 - The backend is running on an embeded Tomcat server at port http://localhost:8080

 **Step 5 ( Go ahead and test the API endpoints )**

+***Fonctionalites de mon application***
+1- CRUD Department
+2- CRUD Employee
+3- SEARCH functionalities ( implemented part of the backend but not the front )